dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/3._Advanced_usage/index.md

 # Advanced usage

-This article provides a brief overview of some of the more advanced features of Pyuavcan.
+This article provides a brief overview of some of the more advanced features of PyDroneCAN.
-It does not aim to provide an exhaustive user guide; for that you should refer to the Python's help system (the function `help()`) and to the source code, particularly to the sub-package `uavcan.app`.
+It does not aim to provide an exhaustive user guide; for that you should refer to the Python's help system (the function `help()`) and to the source code, particularly to the sub-package `dronecan.app`.

 The examples below assume that the local node instance is bound to the variable `node`, unless stated otherwise.